karanhudia/angular-dropdown-component/README.md

 * Supports AOT
 * Supports disabling, two-way binding, custom header and filter.
 * Easily styled (comes with very minimal styling)
+* Ability to search within the options.
+* Shows selected option as active when opened.
+* Supports editable feature to provide you the agility of either using string or object.

 If you like this, support the project by starring it!